 Early in my leadership career, I was at a dinner with about 100 other Air Force officers.
 The speaker that evening was Colonel Mal Wakin, a long-serving professor at the Air Force Academy.
 The subject was ethics.

 Col Wakin presented an interesting question.
-There had recently been a cheating scandal at one of the military academies.
+There had been a cheating scandal at one of the military academies.
 His question was simply, why was this national news when cheating was known to be happening on campuses across the country.
 His answer, which I’ve pondered for years since, was simply that the country expects more from its military academies than other institutes of higher learning.
 The military produces leaders, and leaders are held to a higher standard.

 It’s a lesson that all leaders must understand.
 The people you lead hold you to a higher standard and they deserve the truth.
 As a leader, you must provide nothing less.
 The trust they place in you is fragile and easily lost.
-Once lost, it will most likely never be regained.
+Once lost, it will likely never be regained.

 How can you, as a leader, gain and keep the trust of the people on your team?